Care experienced people are never just a number to us

 (Scottish Government, 2017)

-- A third of young offenders, and almost a third of the adult prison population, self identify as being care experienced (SPS, 2016).
-Pracitioners estimate that these statistics unrepresent the reality, with some estimating that around 50% of the adult prison population have care experience
+- A third of young offenders, and almost a third of the adult prison population, self-identify as being care experienced (SPS, 2016).
+Due to the need for prisoners to identify themselves as care experienced, these statistics fail to represent reality.
+Some practitioners estimate that around 50% of the adult prison population may have care experience.

-- 26% of young people leave care without a formal plan for what happens next (Scottish Government, 2016)
+- 27% of young people leave care without a formal ‘pathway’ plan for what happens next (Scottish Government, 2017)

 - Formal statistics suggest that at least 21% of care leavers become homeless within five years of leaving care (Scottish Government, 2016), however this relies on self-declaration of care experience.
-Practioners estimate the figure could be between 30-50
+Practitioners estimate the figure could be between 30-50%.

 - It has been estimated that care experienced people are 20 times more likely to be dead at the age of 25 than anyone else.